Hawke’s Bay Photo News 1962 – Number 039 February

 Waimarama Surf Carnival

 The carnival held by the Waimarama Surf Club on New Year’s Day proved to be most popular and enjoyable for the crowd of almost 2,000 people who attended.
-The three teams competing were, Waimarama, Wellington and Maraenui Ladies, also from Weliington.
+The three teams competing were, Waimarama, Wellington and Maraenui Ladies, also from Wellington.
 The usual events were competed for with great skill and no small amount of humour.

 The four-man teams in action, surrounded by the large crowd.